openshift-online/ocm-support-cli/README.md

 ## Usage

-To see all available commands, run `ocm support version -h`.
+To see all available commands, run `ocm support -h`.

 ### Accounts